 \section{Overview of exterior calculus}

-\begin{discussion} In this section, we provide an overview of the exterior calculus apparatus required in the rest of the work.
+\begin{discussion} We present only the elements of exterior calculus needed in the rest of the work.
 Some basic knowledge of general topology is required.
 Experience with smooth manifolds is also beneficial, although we introduce the terminology we use anyway.
 A comprehensive book on smooth manifolds is, for instance, \cite{lee2012introduction}.
-We find many benefits in using exterior calculus instead of vector calculus. \begin{enumerate} \item There is a clear distinction between manifold's intrinsic (non-metric) calculus (\Cref{sec:exterior_calculus/topological}) and (additional) calculus depending on a structure such as a Riemannian metric (\Cref{sec:exterior_calculus/metric}).
-This elucidates the distinction between different types of physical relations and the mapping of these relations straightforwardly to their discrete counterparts, for which we build a similar calculus. \item Physical quantities are represented by differential forms ready to be integrated over their respective domains.
-In contrast, in $3$D vector calculus, there are only scalar and vector fields, and is impossible to differentiate between ``scalar'' quantities living on $0$- and $3$-cells, and ``vector'' quantities living on $1$-cells and $2$-cells.
+Exterior calculus offers several advantages over vector calculus: its notation is succinct and dimension-independent, and the underlying mathematical objects are coordinate-free and globally defined.
+The benefits are: \begin{enumerate} \item A clear distinction between manifold's intrinsic (non-metric) calculus (\Cref{sec:exterior_calculus/topological}) and (additional) calculus depending on a structure such as a Riemannian metric (\Cref{sec:exterior_calculus/metric}).
+This elucidates the distinction between different types of physical relations and the mapping of these relations straightforwardly to their discrete counterparts, for which we build a similar calculus. \item A representation of physical quantities by differential forms ready to be integrated over their respective domains.
+In contrast, in $3$D vector calculus, there are only scalar and vector fields, and it is impossible to differentiate between ``scalar'' quantities living on $0$- and $3$-cells, and ``vector'' quantities living on $1$-cells and $2$-cells.
 Terms like \newterm{pseudo-scalar fields} and \newterm{pseudo-vector fields} are often used, but they are related to sign invariance under change of orientation.
-Because sign invariance is an important notion, we will use of the term \newterm{pseudo-forms}. \item Differential forms can express extensive physical quantities, not just densities (intensive ones). \item The post-processing of non-primary quantities in their respective formulations, such as flow rate in primal formulations and potential in mixed formulations, is clear in the respective discrete formulations. \end{enumerate} \end{discussion}
+Because sign invariance is an important notion, we will use the term \newterm{pseudo-forms}. \item Differential forms can express extensive physical quantities, not just densities (intensive ones). \item The post-processing of non-primary quantities in their respective formulations, such as flow rate in primal formulations and potential in mixed formulations, is clear in the respective discrete formulations. \end{enumerate} \end{discussion}